lesterw1/Posh-Spotify/README.md

 ### <a name="Quick"></a> Quick Start

-This module has two required pramaters needed for configuration and several optional parameters.
+This module has two required parameters needed for configuration and several optional parameters.
 There are a few different methods in which these parameters can be configured but the quick start instructions are below.
 Note that [registration](#Register) of your application is still required.

 1. Import the module and configure your ClientId and SecretKey.